Humorist Lightens Depression's Darkness By Talking (And Laughing) About It

 I want to say, I think a big reason for the success of our podcast is because we have comedians, in large part, and lyricists talking about what depression is ... and they can put words to the thing. ...

-And when that connection happens — with that economy of words and that intelligence of words that a good comedian has — then suddenly the audience member is not alone in that weird alien space, but they're part of a club with this funny person on stage and the other people laughing And suddenly there's safety in numbers.
+And when that connection happens — with that economy of words and that intelligence of words that a good comedian has — then suddenly the audience member is not alone in that weird alien space, but they're part of a club with this funny person on stage and the other people laughing.
+And suddenly there's safety in numbers.

 And I think the laugh that then follows from that audience member is a laugh of relief.
 I think ... the exhalation of breath that forms a laugh is almost a form of a relieved sigh.